12 strategies to find good employees

 Depending on the role you’re hiring for, a help-wanted ad can increase your chances of attracting candidates to your business.
 You can post a sign outside your business or on job bulletin boards.
 Include a phone number or a contact form for job seekers to follow up on the opportunity.

-10. Go to fairs and recruiting events
+10. Go to job fairs and recruiting events

 11. Consider passive candidate sourcing